antmicro/kenning/docs/source/kenning-development.md

         return 'tensorflow', tf.__version__
 ```

-There are several important things regarding the above code snippet:
+There are several important things regarding the code snippet above:

 * The information regarding inputs and outputs can be collected with the `self.load_io_specification` method, present in all classes.
 * The information about the input format to use is delivered in the `self.inputtype` field - it is updated automatically by the function consulting the best supported format for previous and current block.